 “The constant uncertainty that people are experiencing, whether related to global events, economic stressors, or health concerns, is pushing many to their emotional limits,” he told The Epoch Times in an email.

-Social media has long been linked with potential negative mental health impacts across the age spectrum.
+Social media have long been linked with potential negative mental health impacts across the age spectrum.
 Studies haven’t yielded consistent results, but researchers still express concern over a potential correlation between social media usage and illnesses such as depression and anxiety.

 Bach, Douglas, and Rosales all said their clients suffer adverse effects from near-constant exposure to news events, which can be overwhelming.